SwedbankPay/developer.swedbankpay.com/payments/vipps/seamless-view.md

   authorization.
 * ⑥ The response will contain the state of the transaction.
 It will normally be in `AwaitingActivity` in this fase of the payment.
-  `AwaitingActivity` means that we are waiting for response from external systems.
+  `AwaitingActivity` in this phase of the payment, meaning we are awaiting a response from Vipps.
 * ⑦ Swedbank Pay handles the dialogue with Vipps and the consumer confirms the purchase in the Vipps app.